CVRP-SOLE/SOLE/README.md

   * ScanNet : <a href="https://huggingface.co/datasets/onandon/SOLE/tree/main/scannet_mca">MCA</a>, <a href="https://huggingface.co/datasets/onandon/SOLE/tree/main/scannet_mea">MEA</a>
   * ScanNet200 : <a href="https://huggingface.co/datasets/onandon/SOLE/tree/main/scannet200_mca">MCA</a>, <a href="https://huggingface.co/datasets/onandon/SOLE/tree/main/scannet200_mea">MEA</a>

-You can download the above data with following <a href="#download-data-and-weight">Download data and weight</a>.
+You can download above data with following <a href="#download-data-and-weight">Download data and weight</a>.
+We also provide the specific data configuration in <a href="https://huggingface.co/datasets/onandon/SOLE">here</a> to help your understanding for our pre-processed data.

 ## Weights